bluebird75/luaunit/doc/index.rst

 **Choice of tests**

 If test names were supplied, only those tests are executed.
-When test names are supplied, they don't have to start with *test*, they are run anyway.
+When test names are supplied as arguments, they don't have to start with *test*, they are run anyway.

 If no test names were supplied, a general test collection process starts